memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified/README.md

 [^grammar]: If you squint a bit, this looks like a context-free grammar.
 In general, E-Graphs can be seen as context-free grammars, where non-terminals correspond to e-classes, and production rules correspond to e-nodes.
 They just have the extra constraint that their non-terminals have no overlap.
 I'm sure people knew this since the dawn of time, but it's cool and I never see people use that connection somehow.
 [^one-var-eclass]: In general, you just have one variable e-class in a slotted e-graph.
 After all, all variables are equal up to renaming.
 [^shape-compute]: We obtain for example `c2(0,1)` as follows: `c2(x, y)` contains the e-node `c0(x) - c1(y)`, and during shape computation we remember the renaming that we need to apply to obtain the shape `c0(0) - c1(1)`.
 In this case `[x := 0, y := 1]` maps the e-node `c0(x) - c1(y)` to its shape `c0(0) - c1(1)`.
 Applying this renaming on `c2(x,y)` yields the final `c2(0,1)`.
+[^groups]: This is using simplified assumptions: In chapter III, we will see that different applications of a p-class will not always yield different e-classes.